-The Tarrant County SWIFT program is a post-plea intensive probation program that gives high-risk, high-need offenders an opportunity to change — and immediate sanctions for violations.
+The Tarrant County SWIFT program is a post-plea, intensive probation program that gives high-risk, high-need offenders an opportunity to change — and immediate sanctions for probation violations.
 The program is overseen by state District Judge Mollee Westfall and is aimed at motivating noncompliant probationers to follow the rules.

 SWIFT, or Supervision With Intensive enForcemenT, uses a progressive sanction model to initiate change in the behavior of probationers.
 Typically, a probationer outside of the SWIFT program may have a number of minor violations before being revoked.
 SWIFT is different because each minor violation is addressed immediately.
 For instance, a SWIFT probationer may spend a weekend in jail for their first dirty UA.
 A second violation for the same thing may result in a week in jail.
 These sanctions are generally imposed the day after the violation is reported, instead of weeks or months later.